How Flour Affects Pizza Crust Flavor: Myth vs. Reality

 This is one reason flour (or pure starch) is commonly used to thicken sauces – it doesn’t alter their flavor.

-So what does this mean in practice?
+What does this mean in practice?
 When dealing with white flours – most of which contain similar amounts of ash (typically up to about 0.65%) – the impact of the flour on the flavor of the dough is minimal to nonexistent.

 Since most – if not all – pizza flours (or flours suitable for pizza making) are essentially white flours, everything discussed above applies to all flours typically used for making pizza.